Alberto Cattaneo

 Alberto Sergio Cattaneo (26 June 1967 in Milan) is an Italian mathematician and mathematical physicist, specializing in geometry related to quantum field theory and string theory.

 Biography

 After attending Liceo scientifico A. Volta in Milan, Cattaneo studied physics at University of Milan, graduating in 1991.
-In 1995 he obtained a PhD in theoretical physics at the same university; his thesis, entitled Teorie topologiche di tipo BF ed invarianti dei nodi (Topological BF theories and knot invariants), was supervised by Maurizio Martellini.
+In 1995, he obtained a PhD in theoretical physics at the same university; his thesis, entitled Teorie topologiche di tipo BF ed invarianti dei nodi (Topological BF theories and knot invariants), was supervised by Maurizio Martellini.

-Cattaneo worked as a postdoc in 1995-1997 at Harvard University (with Arthur Jaffe) and in 1997-1998 at University of Milan (with Paolo Cotta-Ramusino).
-In 1998 he moved to University of Zurich's mathematics department as assistant professor and he become full professor in 2003.
+Cattaneo worked as a postdoc in 1995-1997 at Harvard University (with Arthur Jaffe) and in 1997-1998 at the University of Milan (with Paolo Cotta-Ramusino).
+In 1998, he moved to University of Zurich's mathematics department as an assistant professor, and he became a full professor in 2003.

 In 2006 he was an invited speaker, with the talk From topological field theory to deformation quantization and reduction, at the International Congress of Mathematicians in Madrid.
 Cattaneo was elected a Fellow of the American Mathematical Society in 2013.